Aceinna/docs_openrtk/index.rst

    :height: 5.7in
 OpenRTK is an integrated GNSS (Global Navigation Satellite System) high precision chip and precisely calibrated Inertial Measurement Unit open-source platform for the development of navigation and localization algorithms.
-Usersare able to quickly develop and deploy custom navigation/localization algorithms and custom sensor integrations on top of the OpenRTK platform.
+Users are able to quickly develop and deploy custom navigation/localization algorithms and custom sensor integrations on top of the OpenRTK platform.
 OpenRTK also has pre-built drivers in Python as well as a developer website - Aceinna Navigation Studio (ANS).
 These tools make logging and plotting data,